Documentation Index

 - Click “Confirm”

-- Order Placed: Your order enters the order book
+- Your order enters the order book

 Order Matching